learn-co-curriculum/dsc-recursive-functions/README.md

 https://brilliant.org/wiki/depth-first-search-dfs/

 ## Summary
 Recursive functions make calls to themselves.
 Each call defines new scopes for variables and functions within these recursive calls.
-While useful for traversing unknown data structures, standard `for` and `while` loops will have faster execution times when .
+Although recursive functions are useful for traversing unknown data structures, usually standard `for` and `while` loops will have faster execution.
+Execution time and readability are important to consider whenever you decide to write a recursive function.
+Now it's time for you to practice and write some recursive functions on your own!